 For the IYC Access Health Plan and SMP, it is recommended or required that you or your physician contact the health plan before you are admitted to a hospital unless it is an emergency.
 In an emergency, it is in your best interest to notify the health plan as soon as reasonably possible.

 Only if the IYC Health Plan HMO has providers in the community in which the child resides.
 Emergency or urgent care services are covered wherever they occur.
 However, non-emergency treatment must be received at a facility approved by the health plan.
-Outpatient mental health services and treatment of alcohol or drug abuse may be covered.
 Refer to the IYC Health Plans Certificate of Coverage.
 Contact your health plan for more information.

 Most of the services provided by health plans do not require filing of claim forms.
 However, you may be required to file claims for some items or services.
 The IYC Access Health Plan, IYC Medicare Plus and SMP require claims incurred in any calendar year to be received by the administrator no later than the end of the next calendar year.
 All other health plans require claims be filed within 12 months of the date of service or, if later, as soon as reasonably possible.